Proofreading Resources: Style Guides

 Journalistic Style Guides

-Some journalistic organisations publish their own style guides.
+Some journalistic organizations publish their own style guides.
 The most famous is the AP Stylebook, published by the Associated Press.
 And while this guide focuses on US English, it can be helpful for various types of writing, from journalism to corporate marketing.

 Other examples of journalistic style guides include the ABC Style Guide in Australia and the BBC News Style Guide in the UK.
-These are mostly used within the publishing organisations that created them, but they can also be good reference points for dialect variations.
+These are mostly used within the publishing organizations that created them, but they can also be good reference points for dialect variations.

 In-House Style Guides and Sheets